 The Institute for Transport Studies was established as the UK’s first multi-disciplinary transport department, and we continue to lead the field with our research.
 Our economics research has been successful in bridging the interface between academia and industry.
 For example, the Cost, Quality, Customer (CQC) Efficiency Network initiative offers local authorities throughout Britain the ability to quantify the scope for cost savings in the delivery of highway services and to identify better practices.

 This programme is also available part-time, over 24 or 36 months.
 We are flexible as to how you choose to study this course so that you can combine it with other commitments, such as an existing job.
 Please get in touch with our admissions team to discuss part-time study options.

 The Programme Leader, Dr Thijs Dekker, is an Associate Professor in Transport Economics at the Institute for Transport Studies.
-His research focuses on travel demand and travel behaviour analysis with specific interest in the links between transport and the environment.
-In terms of methodology, his research makes use of welfare economics and applied econometrics.
+He is Deputy Leader of the Choice Modelling Research Group and his research primarily focuses on travel demand and travel behaviour analysis with specific interest in the links between transport and the environment.
+In terms of methodology his research makes use of welfare economics and applied econometrics.

 The wider programme team is made up of researchers and academics from the Institute for Transport Studies who have extensive expertise across a variety of transport disciplines.